karkul/karkul.github.io/_posts/2014-11-14-First-Post.md

 title: First post
 ---

-Recently I have decided to build a new place where I keep my notes about my daily job and learning, so I decide use a simple mini blog based on [Jekyll](http://jekyllrb.com) and host it on [Github pages](http://pages.github.com).
+Recently I decided to looking for a new place where I keep my notes about my daily job and learning, after a brief research I have decided to setup a simple mini blog based on [Jekyll](http://jekyllrb.com) static content generator and host it on [Github pages](http://pages.github.com).

 > I hope any of this notes helps you to solve or learn about an specific topic that you're looking for...